Course Overview

 The SOLIDWORKS Weldments training course is designed to teach you all about creating fabricated structures within a single part environment.
 Using a vast library of standard profiles, weldments allow you to create complex structures from simple base sketches.

-DriveWorks Pro Essentials Training
+DriveWorks Solo Training